TheThingSystem/steward-ios-library/Examples/Client/TAAS-proxy/README.md

 The TAAS-proxy Example
 ======================

-Also, the app requires iOS 7.0 or later.

 This app, which requires iOS 7.1 or later, does three things:

 - It lets you tell the steward to perform tasks or report status